dimitriszrv/Bitcoin_Blockchain_Parser/README.md

 ```
 ---

-- You will be asked where blk files at, make sure you give the full input path.</br>
+- You will be asked where blk files at, make sure to give the full input path.</br>
-- Also you will be asked if you want to keep or delete blk_files, answer must by y/n.</br>
+- Also you will be asked if you want to keep or delete blk_files, answer must be y/n.</br>
 <img align="center" src="https://user-images.githubusercontent.com/17187213/157711065-eba65550-b8df-4cdf-bc58-9732484dc119.png"></br></br>
 - Give the full export path where data will be saved.</br>
 <img align="center" src="https://user-images.githubusercontent.com/17187213/157712194-8b9ce74f-03a8-4382-aad8-890ffcabb488.png"></br></br>